geodynamics/aspect/cookbooks/grain_size_ridge/doc/grain_size_ridge.md

 Note that this model may take a significant time to run due to the high resolution and large number of time steps.
-We recommend to either run it on a workstation or cluster or ti reduce the model resolution.
+We recommend to either run it on a workstation or cluster or to reduce the model resolution.

 This model features the spreading of an oceanic plate away from a mid-ocean ridge, with the ridge being in the top left corner of the model.
 Its vertical